 His roots are in Punjab and his ancestors came from Punjab on the other side of the border, but it all happened way back in the history and since then his family called India their home.
-But we visited his ancestral house, which is been locked from ages but sill stands with the same marvel though I am not sure for how many more years.
-Many years ago his family called this dwelling place their home but today it is mere frame which my lens was happy to capture and few long forgotten tales are told about it to new generation, visit to ancestral houses are always nostalgic and so was ours but we tried to cheer ourselves with tons of good food around.
+But we visited his ancestral house, which is been locked from ages but still stands with the same marvel though I am not sure for how many more years.
+Many years ago his family called this dwelling place their home but today it is a mere frame which my lens was happy to capture and few long-forgotten tales are told about it to a new generation, visit ancestral houses are always nostalgic and so was ours but we tried to cheer ourselves with tons of good food around.

 - 3 large onion

 - 2 green chili

 - 1 tsp Garam Masala see recipe here

 - Salt as per taste

 - Clean, wash and dry chicken pieces.
 Set aside.